 Just 4 miles from the campsite is the famous historic town of Battle, where the 1066 Battle of Hastings was fought.

-We went on a day trip to Battle Abbey.
+Without doubt, one of the best things to do in Battle is a visit to Battle Abbey.
 William the Conqueror built this a penance for all the bloodshed in the 1066 battle.

 Firstly, we followed a sculpture trail around the battlefield where King Harold led his English army.
 Then we explored the abbey grounds and saw the ruins of the church, marking the spot where Harold died.

-Bodiam Castle is about 11 miles north of the campsite.
-We stopped for a visit to this magnificent, moated castle on our journey into Battle.
+Another of the best things to do near Battle is a visit to Bodiam Castle, which is about 11 miles north of the campsite.
+Or, like us, you could stop to visit this magnificent, moated castle on our journey into Battle.

 Sir Edward Dallingridge built Bodiam Castle in the 14th Century to defend the area from French invasion.
 It is now owned by the National Trust.